DHTMLX/docs-suite/docs/slider/features.md

 ## How to customize DHTMLX Slider

+In this section you can learn how to customize a Slider.

 | Topic                                               | Description                                                                                      |
 | --------------------------------------------------- | ------------------------------------------------------------------------------------------------ |
 | [Custom scale](https://snippet.dhtmlx.com/jsfxnplp) | The example shows how to customize the Slider scale                                              |